 I think that this is my favourite-looking dish so far.
 Just look at all the colours!
 I grow a lot of edible flowers, but they flower a bit unpredictably, so I actually got the ones in this picture from a nice gentleman at the farmers’ markets, who gave me the last of his edible flowers for free, as he was packing up to go home and they were starting to wilt.
 It pays to sleep in sometimes, folks!
 These sorts of dishes make me realise that vegetables are amazing.
 Sure, meat is tasty, but is it beautiful?
 Rarely.
 Vegetables have such incredible forms and colours and textures.
 Gado gado apparently means “mix mix”, and traditionally includes a wide variety of raw, steamed or blanched vegetables, like potato, carrot, cabbage, green beans, tomato, cucumber, sugar snaps, radishes, beansprouts etc., as well as protein-sources like tofu, chicken or egg with a peanut sauce to make everything extra-delicious.
 Being a generous sort of person, I elected to include all of the above in my gado gado, and made my peanut sauce with peanuts, peanut paste, coconut milk, onions, tamarind, lime and sambal oelek, which is a chilli and tomato paste used commonly in Indonesia.
 My organs were chortling with vim and vigour after all of these vitamins, and it even tasted good!

-Nasi goreng literally means “fried rice”, and that’s exactly what it is.
+Nasi goreng literally means “fried rice”, and, helpfully, describes exactly how to make this dish, which is commonly eaten for breakfast in Indonesia.
 I spiced mine with garlic, shrimp paste, sweet chilli sauce, shallot, chilli and kecap manis, which is a sweet soy sauce.
-I also stir fried prawns and chicken, as well as carrot, onion, cabbage and shallots.
+I also stir fried prawns , as well as carrot, onion, and shallots.
 Traditionally included are chopped rolls of scrambled-egg omelette, which are slightly sweetened with kecap manis.
 Pre-cooked long-grain rice is incorporated after all the other elements are cooked, to make sure the rice is not under- or over-cooked.
-I topped mine with beansprouts, a fried egg and lime, because those elements can only improve a dish, no?
+I topped mine with beansprouts, cucumber, tomatoes, a fried egg and lime, because those elements can only improve a dish, no?
+This dish has achieved international popularity, being voted into second place on a 2011 CNN poll of world’s most delicious foods.
+Funnily enough, the origins of the dish are relatively humble, as with all dishes of fried rice, arising from the necessity of using up old rice in palatable ways, with the high heat helping to make it safe to eat in households without refrigeration capacity.
+It just goes to show that the greatest feats of humanity are often born from necessity and practicality.

 Beef rendang, Balinese green salad and roti